this-is-bree/Tech-Support/Printer/README.md

 ### 4. ✅ Resolution

 * A test page was successfully printed from the MacBook Air, confirming the issue was resolved (likely a network registration or stuck queue job cleared by the power cycle).

----
-Would you like to detail another tech support project for your GitHub portfolio?